Have you run out of butter, or you simply can’t have it? Then, you’d butter check out these fantastic butter substitutes for baking.

 You can expect your bake to be denser than you’re used to.
 But that’s okay because it comes from all of that lovely moisture.

 Greek yogurt is amazing in cakes, breakfast batters (like waffles), and quick bread.
-In fact, it works really well in banana bread!
+It also works really well in banana bread.

-Buttermilk works in everything from bread to cakes to pancakes to cookies.
 The only thing it doesn’t work for is as a butter substitute for pastry.
+And I don’t like it in cookie dough for the same reasons as mentioned above.

 You can make buttermilk very easily if you don’t want to buy a whole carton.

-Substitution Measurements– 1 cup of butter can be replaced with 1/2 cup of pumpkin puree.
+How to Substitute: Swap 1 cup of butter with 1/2 cup of buttermilk.

 This might seem like a weird substitute, but your bakes will be seriously moist.
 Plus, it adds some great nutrition like vitamins K, C, and E.

-Like the other fruit options on this list, your bake will be denser.
+Like the other fruit/veggie options on this list, your bake will be denser.
 But it will also be wonderfully moist.

 Avocados work in most bakes, but they will tint the batter/dough greenish.
 So, they’re best with chocolate!